pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     assert copy == decimal1

-Attempting to transcode an unsupported type will result in a Python :class:`TypeError`.
+Attempting to serialize an unsupported type will result in a Python :class:`TypeError`.

 .. code:: python